ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``ARM_IO_IN_DTB``: This flag determines whether to use IO based on the firmware configuration framework.
 This will move the io_policies into a configuration device tree, instead of static structure in the code base.
-   This is currently an experimental feature.

 -  ``COT_DESC_IN_DTB``: This flag determines whether to create COT descriptors at runtime using fconf.
 If this flag is enabled, COT descriptors are statically captured in tb_fw_config file in the form of device tree nodes and properties.
 Currently, COT descriptors used by BL2 are moved to the device tree and COT descriptors used by BL1 are retained in the code base statically.
-This is currently an experimental feature.

 -  ``SDEI_IN_FCONF``: This flag determines whether to configure SDEI setup in runtime using firmware configuration framework.
 The platform specific SDEI shared and private events configuration is retrieved from device tree rather than static C structures at compile time.
-This is currently an experimental feature and is only supported if SDEI_SUPPORT build flag is enabled.
+This is only supported if SDEI_SUPPORT build flag is enabled.

 -  ``SEC_INT_DESC_IN_FCONF``: This flag determines whether to configure Group 0 and Group1 secure interrupts using the firmware configuration framework.
 The platform specific secure interrupt property descriptor is retrieved from device tree in runtime rather than depending on static C structure at compile time.
-This is currently an experimental feature.

 -  ``USE_ROMLIB``: This flag determines whether library at ROM will be used.
    This feature creates a library of functions to be placed in ROM and thus